stablecaps/ice-cat-wrangler/README.md

 ---

 ### F. Pre-commit hooks
-Note that both `api-client` and `serverless` virtual envs have pre-commit installed to perform various checks to make sure code follows best practices.
+Note that both `api_client` and `serverless` virtual envs have pre-commit installed to perform various checks to make sure code follows best practices.
 - The root of the repo contains the config for this in `.pre-commit-config.yaml`.
 - When you run `make develop` for either environment the build script automatically runs `pre-commit install`